vanus-labs/docs/user-manual/how-to/consume-events.md

 # Consume Events

-This document will guide you through the process of receiving events from Vanus to the Sink connector into your specific application.
+This document describes how to consume events from Vanus's Eventbus.